 So much for a quick and easy fix on government funding.

-The odds of a brief government shutdown rose sharply Wednesday after a group of Republican lawmakers who oppose a Covid-19 vaccine mandate threatened to delay a stopgap funding bill.
+The odds of at least a brief government shutdown rose sharply Wednesday after a group of Republican lawmakers who oppose a Covid-19 vaccine mandate threatened to delay a stopgap funding bill.

-Conservatives in both the House and Senate were pushing a plan to block a bill that would keep the government open for a few more weeks after funding runs out on Friday, with the goal of removing funds that would pay for the vaccine and testing mandate imposed by the Biden administration.
+Sen. Mike Lee (R-UT) and a handful of other Republicans are reportedly discussing a plan to block a bill that would keep the government open for a few more weeks after funding runs out on Friday, with the goal of removing funds that would pay for the vaccine and testing mandate imposed by the Biden administration.

 The delay could force a government shutdown lasting at least through the weekend.

 Opposing the mandate: President Joe Biden issued a directive in September requiring companies with more than 100 employees to require vaccines for their workers or set up a weekly testing program by January.
 Many Republicans say the directive is unconstitutional.

 Lee’s strategy is reportedly backed by Sens.
 Ted Cruz (R-TX), Roger Marshall (R-KS) and Ron Johnson (R-WI), all of whom have spoken out against the Biden policy.
 “We’re opposed to the mandate,” Johnson said Wednesday.
 “We don’t want the federal government to be able to fund them in any way, shape or form.”

 In the House, the Freedom Caucus wrote a letter to McConnell asking him to deploy “all procedural tools at his disposal to deny timely passage” of the bill.
 And Rep. Chip Roy (R-TX) expressed support for the hardline senators’ strategy.
 “Don't fund a government that is tyrannically forcing people to get a vaccine that they don't want to get,” he told Fox News.